Also Known As : calamondin, sour orange, citrus bergamia

 Uses of Bergamot

-• Aromatherapy: The essential oil is used in aromatherapy for its potential mood-enhancing and stress-relieving properties.
+• cosmetics: The oil is used in skin and hair care products for its potential benefits, including promoting healthy skin and improving mood.

 Conclusion